 B2M Limited Partnership is Hydro One's partnership with the Saugeen Ojibway Nation with respect to the Bruce-to-Milton transmission line.
 B2M Limited Partnership owns the transmission line assets relating to two circuits between Bruce TS and Milton Switching Station.
-HONI owns the stations where the lines terminate.
+Hydro One Networks owns the stations where the lines terminate.
 Hydro One maintains and operates the Bruce-to-Milton line and has an approximately 66% economic interest in the partnership.

 NRLP is Hydro One's partnership with Six Nations of the Grand River Development Corporation and, through a trust, the Mississaugas of the Credit First Nation.
 NRLP owns the Niagara Line.
-Hydro One maintains and operates the Niagara Line, and has a 55% interest in the partnership.
-See "General Development of the Business - Chronological Development of the Business - Niagara Reinforcement Limited Partnership" for more information.
+Hydro One maintains and operates the Niagara Line, and has an approximately 55% interest in the partnership.
+See "General Development of the Business - Chronological Development of the Business - Niagara Reinforcement Limited Partnership - 2019" for more information.

 In 2018, Hydro One completed the operational integration of HOSSM (formerly Great Lakes Power), which was acquired in October 2016.
-See "General Development of the Business - Chronological Development of the Business - HOSSM" for more information.